mendix/docs/content/refguide/offline-first.md

 ### 2.2 Synchronization Phases

 The synchronization process consists of two phases.
 In the [upload phase](#upload), your app updates the server database with the new or changed objects that are committed.
 In the [download phase](#download), your app updates its local database using data from the server database.
-Note that synchronization only works on the database level.
+Note that synchronization only works at the database level.
 That means that new uncommitted objects and attribute changes are not synchronized.

 #### 2.2.1 Upload Phase {#upload}

 The upload phase executes the following operations:

-1. As the local database can be modified only by committing or deleting an object, such an object can be either a new object created while offline, or an existing object previously synced from the server.
-The upload phase detects which objects have been committed to the local database since the last synchronization.
-The detection logic differs per synchronization type.
-For Synchronize all, all committed objects in the local database are checked.
-For Synchronize objects, all committed objects from the list of selected objects are checked.
+1. As the local database can be modified only by committing or deleting an object, such an object can be either a new object created while offline or an existing object previously synced from the server.
+The upload phase detects which objects have been committed to the local database since the last sync.
+The detection logic differs per sync type.
+For **Synchronize all**, all committed objects in the local database are checked.
+For **Synchronize objects**, all committed objects from the list of selected objects are checked.
-2. There might be objects deleted from the device database since the last synchronization.
+2. There might be objects deleted from the device database since the last sync.
 The upload phase checks which objects have been deleted.

    {{% alert type="warning" %}}
    Deleting an object from the device database is only supported in Studio Pro 9.7 and higher.
    {{% /alert %}}

-3. If there are any changed or new file objects, their content is uploaded to the server and stored there temporarily.
+3. If there are any changed or new file objects their content is uploaded to the server and stored there temporarily.
 Each file is uploaded in a separate network request.
-If upload of a file fails, the whole synchronization is aborted without causing any changes in both the server and device database.
+If a file upload fails, the whole sync is aborted without causing any changes to the server or device database.
 4. All the changed and new objects are sent to the server, and the content of the files is linked to the objects.
-The server performs referential integrity validation of the objects (see the [Dangling references](#dangling-references) section for more info).
+The server performs referential integrity validation of the objects (for more information, see [Dangling References](#dangling-references)).
 The objects are committed to the server database.
 Information about deleted objects is also sent to the server so the server can delete them from its database too.
 This step is performed in a single network request.
 5. Any configured before- or after-commit or before- or after-delete event handlers on these objects will run on the server as usual: after the data has been uploaded and before the device database is updated.
-   This means that any further changes you make to the synchronized objects in the event handlers will be applied to the device database during the download phase, with one exception -- changing the contents of a file entity is not applied in that case.
+   This means that any further changes you make to the synced objects in the event handlers will be applied to the device database during the download phase.
+There is one exception to this rule: changing the contents of a file entity is not applied in that case.
    Before- and after-commit event handlers for new objects will also be executed.

 #### 2.2.2 Download Phase {#download}